SwissDataScienceCenter/renku/docs/developer/services/core_service.rst

 Sequence diagram of service APIs
 """"""""""""""""""""""""""""""""
+**GET /<prefix>/cache.files_list**

+An endpoint to list all uploaded files for a given user.

+.. uml:: ../../_static/uml/core-files-list.uml

+**POST /<prefix>/cache.files_upload**

+An endpoint that allows file upload and tracks it for each user using the service.

+.. uml:: ../../_static/uml/core-files-upload.uml

 **POST /<prefix>/cache.project_clone**

 An endpoint to clone remote project to service cache.
 Used as a first step in the